Lyrenhex/lyrenhex/README.md

 # Hey 👋

-- 😄 Pronouns: He / him (/ they, I don't mind!)
+😄 Pronouns: he / they

 I'm a software developer at [Arm](https://arm.com) and an undergraduate Computer Science student at the University of York.
 You're welcome to read more about my professional work <a href="https://mheaton.dev">at mheaton.dev</a>.
 Otherwise...